 But Fung’s events, put on for around 20-30 guests, aren’t just about the food.
 She’s also incorporated burlesque performances and once wrote her own murder mystery party for everyone to partake in.
 Everyone also leaves with a little swag bag including edible candies.

 The dinners aren’t exactly above board, legally, though Fung her business primarily functions as a catering service.
 She also notes that guests aren’t going to leave super high—they’re consuming no more than 10 mg of THC by the end of the night.

 “For the last part, the dessert, we ask them if they want to get lifted,” Fung says—her shorthand for getting high.
-“They could be visually checking out their way home and thinking about it and saying ‘Oh that was a really fucking good night.’”
+“They could be visually checking out their way home and thinking about it and saying ‘Oh that was a really fucking good night’.”

 A big part of the reason edibles are being so tightly regulated is the potential for people to overdo it—or for kids to get their hands on them.
-And indeed, legal US states have seen increases in calls to poison control centers and hospital visits due to accidental ingestions and greening out.
+And indeed, legal US states have seen increases in calls to poison control centres and hospital visits due to accidental ingestions and greening out.
 A CBC report found that emergency room visits also spiked in Canada in 2017-2018, when legalization was taking place.

 But it’s important to keep this information in context and not be hysterical—like this Ontario ER doctor who tweeted that “edibles are often so concentrated that they can be fatal in kids.”

 That claim is entirely false.
-Beyond that, it makes sense that hospital visits and poison control center calls increase in legal jurisdictions because people may feel more inclined to report these issues when they’re not at risk of facing criminal charges or having their kids taken away.
+Beyond that, it makes sense that hospital visits and poison control centre calls increase in legal jurisdictions because people may feel more inclined to report these issues when they’re not at risk of facing criminal charges or having their kids taken away.